Bad character evidence: Statutory gateways

+For evidence to be considered "important explanatory evidence" under gateway (c), the "court or jury would find it impossible or difficult to understand other evidence in the case" if they were not able to consider it, and "its value for understanding the case as a whole is substantial".

+Relevance to an "important matter in issue between the defendant and the prosecution" (under gateway (d)) can include the defendant's "propensity to commit offences of the kind with which he is charged, except where his having such a propensity makes it no more likely that he is guilty of the offence", and the defendant's "propensity to be untruthful".
+But it may also apply when it is relevant for reasons beyond propensity.
+For instance, if a defendant had stated they were reluctant to use a gun, a previous conviction involving the use of firearms may be considered an "important matter in issue" in the case.

 Exclusion of bad character evidence

 The Criminal Justice Act does provide a specific provision for the exclusion of bad character evidence, where it may be excluded if it appears to the court that the admission of the evidence would have such an adverse effect on the fairness of the proceedings that the court ought not to admit it.
 Essentially, bad character evidence may be excluded on the grounds of unfairness.

 The language of the Criminal Justice Act mirrors that of section 78 PACE 1984, with the difference of PACE stating that courts 'may' exclude evidence where its admission would be unfair, whilst the Criminal Justice Act states courts 'must' exclude such evidence.
 This may provide stronger protections for defendants where the language of the statute is imperative.

 In addition to the statutory tests for exclusion of bad character evidence the power to exclude evidence under section 78 PACE 1984 Police and Criminal Evidence Act 1984 is not affected by the Criminal Justice Act 2003 provisions (House of Lords, Hansard, 19 November 2003, Col. 1988).
 Both provisions exist alongside one another.